MicrosoftDocs/appcenter-docs/docs/distribution/externally-hosted-build.md

 Externally hosted releases have the following requirements and limitations:

-- If you created your app in App Center (i.e. you didn't move from HockeyApp), your first release must be a normal one.
-After that, you can create both normal and externally hosted build releases.
 - You must host the binary behind a secure HTTPS URL.
 App Center doesn't accept URLs starting with `http://`, but only ones starting with `https://`.
 - You can only distribute releases with externally hosted builds to testers and groups.
 Stores like Google Play and the App Store require that you send them the binary.
 - In-app updates don't work.